junxit/us-congress-bills-115/metadata.md

 - 2017-05-18 — Introduced in Senate
 - 2017-05-18 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2017-08-03 — Amendment SA 772 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Amendment SA 772 proposed by Senator Murkowski for Senator Young. (consideration: CR S4892-4893; text: CR S4892-4893) To improve the bill.
+- 2017-08-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4892-4893)
+- 2017-08-03 — Passed Senate with an amendment by Voice Vote.
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2017-08-03 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2017-08-03 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2017-08-03 — Senate amendment agreed to: Amendment SA 772 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 772 proposed by Senator Murkowski for Senator Young.(consideration: CR S4892-4893; text: CR S4892-4893)
+- 2017-08-03 — Senate amendment submitted